- Details

 For an openSUSE installation (July 2023), either use YaST or (if not already installed) use zypper to install them:

-sudo zypper install git-core make gcc-c++ libSDL2_ttf-devel alsa-devel fontconfig-devel libqt5-qtbase-devel libXi-devel libpulse-devel libXinerama-devel
+sudo zypper install git-core make gcc-c++ libSDL2_ttf-devel alsa-devel fontconfig-devel libqt5-qtbase-devel libXi-devel libpulse-devel libXinerama-devel pipewire-devel

 Setting up your source directory